mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 The following output states that the main context is passed to the lambda of the `collect` function.

-Changing the context of the coroutine that executes the flow is so quite common that the Kotlin coroutines library provides a dedicated function to do that: the `flowOn` function.
-The `flowOn` function is used to change the context of the coroutine that emits the values of the flow.
-Let's rewrite out example using the `flowOn` function:
+Changing the context of the coroutine that executes the flow is so common that the Kotlin coroutines library provides a dedicated function: the `flowOn` function.
+The `flowOn` function is used to change the coroutine context that emits the flow values.
+Let's rewrite our example using the `flowOn` function:

 ```kotlin
 withContext(CoroutineName("Main")) {